Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 And it never worked.

-So, I tried it a few times.
+So I tried it a few times.

 And then I waited a few years, tried it again.

-I'm like, I was just double checking.
+I'm like, I was just double-checking that that does not work.

 It does suck.

-So I watched this documentary about interbreeding animals
+So I watched this documentary about interbreeding animals.

-that they can't, the children are actually infertile.
+that they can't, the children are actually infertile,

-Like they can't have offspring themselves.
+like they can't have offspring themselves.

-I just thought that was really sad because I was watching it with my friend Gary
+because I was watching it with my friend Gary

 and he's a monkey man.

-And I just think he would have made a really great dad.
+and I just think he would have made a really great dad.

 That's funny.